elkebir-group/PhyDOSE/README.md

-PhyDOSE is written in C++ and R. PhyDOSE is implemented as an R package named phydoserand installation and usage instructions can be found at [https://github.com/elkebir-group/phydoser](https://github.com/elkebir-group/phydoser.)
+PhyDOSE is written in C++ and R. PhyDOSE is implemented as an R package named phydoser and installation and usage instructions can be found at [https://github.com/elkebir-group/phydoser](https://github.com/elkebir-group/phydoser.)
 This repository contains all data associated with our evaluation of PhyDOSE on simulated and real data.